 A chowder is a thick soup made with milk or cream.
 It is chunky with whatever happens to be its focus: corn, vegetables or fish.

-Since I don’t usually eat fish unless it is deep-fried and cooked by someone else, in our house we lean towards the vegetable-oriented chowders.
+Since I don’t eat fish, in our house we lean towards the vegetable-oriented chowders.

 This East Coast Corn Chowder is simple, and can be made with fresh or frozen corn depending on the season.

 I like it as it is, but it does lend itself to adaptations.
-You can add ham, potatoes, lobster or (even better) crab and jalapenos.
+You could add ginger and jalapenos for some bite, or vary the veggies with what you’ve got on hand.

 Great with Olive Oil Tea Biscuits on the side.